 The Italian Studies Minor will give you an in-depth appreciation of Italian language, culture, and civilization.
 Latin, the language of the ancient Romans, is the basis of all Romance languages — including Italian — and Italian cities became important centers of art, music, and learning.

 A minor in Italian Studies pairs well with any major — whether you’re in business, communication, medicine, education, or many other professional fields.
+Italian is part of the Romance Languages Major and may be selected as one of the two primary languages.
 Or perhaps you’d just like to pursue a personal interest.

 The core courses zero in on Italian language and culture, while the supporting courses broaden your perspective, offering choices in various disciplines such as film, art and history.
 The rediscovery of Roman civilization was one of the most important aspects of the Renaissance, which began in and Italy spread to the rest of Europe.
 By studying classical Italian culture, you’ll understand key historical periods in the formation of Italian civilization and get a better perspective on our modern culture as well.